axi0mX/ipwndfu/README.md

 **Read [disclaimer](#disclaimer) before using this software.*

+## checkm8

+* permanent unpatchable bootrom exploit for hundreds of millions of iOS devices

+* meant for researchers, this is not a jailbreak with Cydia yet

+* allows dumping SecureROM, decrypting keybags for iOS firmware, and demoting device for JTAG

+* current SoC support: s5l8947x, s5l8950x, s5l8955x, s5l8960x, t8002, t8004, t8010, t8011, t8015

+* future SoC support: s5l8940x, s5l8942x, s5l8945x, s5l8747x, t7000, t7001, s7002, s8000, s8001, s8003, t8012

+* full jailbreak with Cydia on latest iOS version is possible, but requires additional work

+## Quick start guide for checkm8

+1. Use a cable to connect device to your Mac.
+Hold buttons are required to enter DFU Mode.

+2. First run ```./ipwndfu -p``` to exploit the device.
+Repeat the process if it fails, it is not reliable.

+3. Run ```./ipwndfu --dump-rom``` to get a dump of SecureROM.

+4. Run ```./ipwndfu --decrypt-gid KEYBAG``` to decrypt a keybag.

+5. Run ```./ipwndfu --demote``` to demote device and enable JTAG.

 ## Features

 * Jailbreak and downgrade iPhone 3GS (new bootrom) with alloc8 untethered bootrom exploit. :-)